 Thousands of SOC alumni are working across our professions and around the world.
 Pick any major media outlet and you'll find an AU SOC alum in a key role.
 Because our alumni appreciate what they learned here, they keep returning to share their success.

 The Center for Media and Social Impact, the Investigative Reporting Workshop, and the Center for Environmental Filmmaking are some of the SOC organizations defining and shaping communications for the digital age.

 Outstanding teaching is at the heart of our mission.
 We believe in small classes and strong faculty-student bonds that extend beyond the classroom.
 We're also proud of our reputation for great academic advisors.

-We're excited to show off our new, high-tech, interactive home in the historic McKinley Building that is now home to the School of Communication as of January 2014.
+We're excited to show off our new, high-tech, interactive home in the historic McKinley Building.
 But our real future lies with the next generation of communication innovators.
 That could be you!